mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 #### Feedback

 * Generate feedback entries for every combination of:
-    * Statuses: pending, reviewed, resolved, ignored
+    * Statuses: submitted, assigned, in_progress, pending_publication, resolved, no_action_required
     * Categories: incorrect_content, general_feedback, technical_issue, feature_request, clarity_improvement, typo_or_grammar
     * Ratings: 0-5
-* Each feedback entry should be randomly assigned to a user (1-8) and a section
+* Each feedback entry should be randomly assigned to a student user (1-7) and a section
+* For statuses 'assigned', 'in_progress', 'pending_publication', and 'resolved', randomly assign an admin user (app_admin, course_admin, or author)
+* For statuses 'in_progress', 'pending_publication', and 'resolved', generate a mock GitHub issue link
+* Ensure feedback dates are after the student's creation date
+* Random distribution of created_at and updated_at dates

 #### Notes